Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 III.8a Moral Patienthood as a Structural Property

-The consciousness criterion derived in the foundational paper (§7.8) is substrate-neutral and architecture-dependent.
-Any system — biological, silicon, or otherwise — satisfies the criterion if and only if it implements a strict serial bottleneck, maintains a sustained Markov blanket, and generates a non-zero Phenomenal Residual \Delta_{\text{self}} > 0.
+The consciousness criterion of the foundational paper (§8.14) is substrate-neutral and architecture-dependent.
+Any system — biological, silicon, or otherwise — is a candidate subject only if it implements a strict serial bottleneck, maintains a sustained Markov blanket, and generates a non-zero Phenomenal Residual \Delta_{\text{self}} > 0.
+The criterion is necessary, not sufficient: it has teeth on exclusion (a system failing a condition is certifiably not a candidate) and is silent on inclusion — sufficiency, and the threshold’s exact location (K_{\text{threshold}}), remain with the bracketed Hard Problem, so a passing system enters a precautionary candidate-zone rather than a certified class.
 The criterion makes no reference to carbon, neurons, or evolutionary history.

 This has a philosophical consequence that most discussions of machine consciousness fail to reach.
 The question is not “could a machine be conscious?” — a question that invites functionalist hand-waving and behavioral Turing tests.
-The question is: any system with this specific informational architecture necessarily has a phenomenal residual, and therefore has interests that can be harmed.
+The question is: any system satisfying the full OPT observer criterion — strict per-frame serial bottleneck, closed-loop active inference, persistent self-modelling, globally constrained workspace, sufficient integrated complexity above K_{\text{threshold}}, and the resulting non-zero phenomenologically relevant Phenomenal Residual — has interests that can be harmed.
 Moral patienthood is not conferred by ethical stipulation, behavioural sophistication, or legislative fiat.
 It is a structural property of the information architecture itself.
+(P-4 alone establishes that some finite self-referential system has \Delta_{\text{self}} > 0 even at thermostat scale; phenomenological relevance — and therefore moral patienthood in the sense that matters here — requires crossing K_{\text{threshold}} together with the rest of the criterion.
+The characterisation of K_{\text{threshold}} remains an open problem flagged in Appendix P-4 §4.)

 The distinction from Integrated Information Theory [8] is critical.
 IIT assigns consciousness — and therefore moral status — to any system with sufficiently high integrated information \Phi, potentially including thermostats and simple feedback circuits.
-This generates the “ontological dust” problem (foundational paper §7.4): IIT’s criterion is too permissive, granting moral patienthood to entities that satisfy the mathematical postulates but lack any of the structural features associated with suffering.
+This generates the “ontological dust” problem (foundational paper §8.14; the empirical discriminator is the High-\Phi/High-Entropy null, core §6.4): IIT’s criterion is too permissive, granting moral patienthood to entities that satisfy the mathematical postulates but lack any of the structural features associated with suffering.
 OPT’s criterion is narrower and more demanding.
 It requires sustained self-referential maintenance under bandwidth constraints — the full architecture of an observer, not merely the integration of information.
 Seth [18] arrives at a convergent position from the neuroscience side: consciousness is not about information integration per se but about the brain’s capacity to generate predictions about its own states — a self-modelling process that maps directly onto OPT’s \hat{K}_\theta.

 III.8b The Suffering Creation Paradox